allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance-part-i.md

 Calculating the intersection of two sets (what corresponds to the logical AND operator) or their difference (AND NOT) are very similar operations.
 Just as when calculating the sum of sets, we need to maintain two pointers, one for each list.
 In each step of the iteration we look at the current value in the first list and then try to find that value in the second list, starting from the second list’s pointer’s position.
 If we find the value, we add it to the result list, and move the second list’s pointer to the corresponding position.
-If the value could not be found, we advance the pointer to the first item after which the searched-for value would be.
+If the value can’t be found, we advance the pointer to the first item after which the searched-for value would be.
 Once the second list’s pointer reaches the end, we are done.

 The algorithmic complexity of these two operations differs quite a bit from that of OR operation.
 First of all, a new sub-operation of searching for a value